Enjoy Miltenberg on the Main

 Food in the oldest inn in Germany

 Just the thing for connoisseurs like us.
-One of the oldest restaurants in Germany is in the Hotel zum Riesen.
+One of the oldest restaurants in Germany, for example, is located in the Hotel zum Riesen.
 However, we cannot verify whether this claim corresponds to the facts.
-Nobody can tell us exactly how long the "giant" has existed.
+Nobody can tell us exactly how long the “giant” has been around.
 But the building is definitely old.
 Here we eat on dark wooden tables.
-Outside in front of the restaurant I read that the stables of the inn used to be on the premises.
-Perhaps this is the reason why Petar's lunch is called “Miltenberger Rossäpfel”?
-In any case, his meatballs on sauerkraut and fried potatoes look like this.
-I order a Miltenberger soup meat with fried potatoes and green sauce.
-A hint that we are not far from the Bavarian-Hessian border.
+Outside the restaurant I read that the premises were once the stables of the inn.
+Maybe that’s why Petar’s lunch is called “Miltenberger Rossäpfel”?
+In any case, this is what his meatballs look like on sauerkraut and fried potatoes.
+Instead I order a Miltenberg soup meat with fried potatoes and green sauce.
+This is definitely an indication that we are not far from the Bavarian-Hesse border.
 Is the green sauce but a Frankfurt specialty.

 Enjoying tours through Franconia